drkpxl/city_shadow/codebase.md

     def combine_buildings_by_block(self, features):
         """
         Fill each block that has any building coverage.
+For each block:
+          1) Compute a block-wide height based on the largest building in that block.
+          2) Slightly randomize the final height to avoid uniform extrusions.
+          3) Randomly pick a 'roof_style' so block roofs vary (flat, sawtooth, etc.).
         """
         if self.debug:
             print("\nStarting block combination process...")
             print(f"Number of input buildings: {len(features.get('buildings', []))}")

-        # Create blocks from road network
+        # 1) Create blocks from road network
         blocks = self._create_blocks_from_roads(features.get("roads", []))
         if self.debug:
             print(f"Created {len(blocks)} blocks from road network")

-        # Convert all buildings, no minimum size filtering
+        # 2) Gather building polygons (no minimum area filter here)
         building_polygons = []
         for building in features.get("buildings", []):
             try:
-                # Always try to create polygon, regardless of size
                 poly = Polygon(building["coords"])
-                height = building.get("height", 5.0)  # Default height if not specified
+                height = building.get("height", 5.0)  # Default if missing
                 if poly.is_valid:
                     building_polygons.append((poly, height))
                 else: